-- Pupils' roles in school e.g. Reading Buddies, Library monitors, Reception helpers - Understanding responsibility in school in terms of behaviour and learning attitude. - Pupils encouraged to make choices in a safe and supportive environment within and beyond school. - School values known and articulated by school community members - Values displayed around the school and evident in action - Home / school agreements on entry - Achievement assembly - Online safety - Children learn about times within history when individual liberty has been challenged or compromised such as WW2. - Extra Curricula activities
+- Pupils' roles in school e.g. Reading Buddies, Librarians, Yr6 lunchtime monitors - Understanding responsibility in school in terms of behaviour and learning attitude. - Pupils encouraged to make choices in a safe and supportive environment within and beyond school. - School values known and articulated by school community members - Values addressed in assemblies and class - Values displayed around the school and evident in action - Home / school agreements on entry - Online-safety - Children learn about times within history when individual liberty has been challenged or compromised such as WW2. - Enrichment activities including, educational visits and visitors to school